tastybug/zettelkasten/catalog/gcp-billing-and-labeling-and-quotas.md

-# GCP Billing and Quotas
+# GCP Billing, Quotas and Labels

 ## What are Resources?